GamePress

 • The top Ice Types make good fillers, but aren't extremely note-worthy outside of Snowy weather.

-• Mega Gardevoir is the VIP here, sporting DPS close to the top Dragon Mega Evolutions with an absurdly high TDO to back it up
+• Mega Gardevoir is the VIP here, sporting DPS close to the current top Dragon Mega Evolutions with an absurdly high TDO to back it up

 • That said, front-load your DPS options to beat this dragonic orb into submission ASAP.